cplatner/DownOnTheFarm/README.md

 and machinery breaks.
 However rewarding, farming (and ranching) is also a continuous stream of woes.

+For a given set of farming activities (planting, plowing, irrigating, harvesting), this will produce a random depressing message.

 ## Building

 1. Clone the repository